gneu77/rx-signals/docs/rp_state_effects_start.md

 All these declaration are lazy, hence they are evaluated at the point of time when they are accessed.
 But how does a component depending on `a_plus_b` know it must re-evaluate the value (equivalent to how does the framework know when to update the view)?

 > If you're an Angular developer and you think the answer is "_the framework simply checks everything whenever any property in the whole application changes_", then let me just say **NO**.
-It is a workaround (a bad one), but it's no solid solution and the fact that OnPush change detection is still not the default in Angular is just a big shame!
+It is a workaround (a bad one), but it's no solid solution and the fact that OnPush change detection (the proper solution) is still not the default in Angular is just a big shame!

 The problem how to do it right boils down to the question '_How to model values that can change over time?_'.
 So far, for values that are constant over time, we used immutables like `readonly a: number` or `const a: number`, while we used mutables like `let a: number` or transitive properties for values that can change over time.